 5 things you need to know about 5G

-Every day, it seems, we're doing more and more with our 4G smartphones – checking more social media, downloading more content and watching more videos.
-Well, you'll be happy to know that faster mobile technology is in the works.
+Every day, it seems, we're doing more and more with our smartphones – checking more social media, downloading more content and watching more videos.
+But waiting for all that content to load?
+Who has time for that?
+Well, you'll be happy to know that faster mobile technology is in the works – much faster.

 So what exactly is 5G?
-Here's what you need to know, just to whet your appetite for super-fast mobile data:
+Here's what you need to know, just to whet your appetite for a new world of super-fast mobile data:

 It's been in the works for a few years.